 Dodl vs Vanguard – which is the cheapest and best?

-Dodl vs Vanguard - which is the cheapest and best?Dodl, the new app-only investment platform from AJ Bell, has attracted attention because of its low fees and user-friendly style, which is targeted at people with little prior experience.
+Dodl vs Vanguard - which is the cheapest and best?Dodl*, the app-only investment platform from AJ Bell, has attracted attention because of its low fees and user-friendly style, which is targeted at people with little prior experience.
 It has immediately drawn comparisons with Vanguard Investor, which up until the launch was known as the cheapest platform in the UK.
 In this article, we compare the two offerings, summarising their key features and helping guide you to which may be better for you.

 Dodl vs Vanguard - which is better?